-Taymour Grahne Projects is pleased to present Contemporary Domesticity, a group exhibition featuring 26 international artists exploring domestic space and the inner worlds of artists’ homes.
-The exhibition will be hosted off-site, at Noho Studios, opening on March 9 from 10am-2pm.
+Taymour Grahne Projects is pleased to present Contemporary Domesticity, a group exhibition featuring 28 international artists exploring domestic space and the inner worlds of artists’ homes.
+The exhibition will be hosted off-site, at Noho Studios, opening on April 14 from 10am-6pm.

 Address: Noho Studios, 46 Great Titchfield St, Fitzrovia London W1W 7QA